Protect your Android against spyware with Avast One

 Select Erase All Content and Settings, and then confirm your option.

 You've gone to the trouble of learning how to detect and remove spyware from your iPhone.
-Now, take the easy route and download a comprehensive privacy app like Avast Mobile Security for iOS to keep your phone secure.
+Now, shore up your defenses and download Avast One, a comprehensive security and privacy app to keep your phone secure.

-This lightweight, top-rated, and totally free app protects you against vulnerable Wi-Fi networks, data breaches, and unwanted prying eyes.
+This lightweight, top-rated, and totally free app goes way beyond antivirus with thorough malware protection, VPN access, and a web shield to protect against dangerous websites and data breaches.
 It's the easiest way to keep control of your digital life without compromise.

 Spyware is monitoring software that invades personal space.
 Despite Apple's best efforts, iOS spying software keeps coming back in new disguises.
 This type of malware is dangerous because iPhone spyware detection is difficult.
 Spyware stays hidden on your iPhone, recording your every move, including your location, passwords, emails, calls — basically your entire life.